-Health & safety within a salon is often overlooked within the salon manager job description but due to the number of hazards within a salon it is a key part of the salon managers responsibilities.
+Health & safety within a salon is often overlooked within the salon manager duties and responsibilities but due to the number of hazards within a salon it is a key part of the salon managers responsibilities.

-There are many many more areas of health and safety relating to clients in your salon that you are responsible for and part of your tasks is to be fully aware of these and are check regularly as part of your duties.
+There are many many more areas of health and safety relating to clients in your salon that you are responsible for any part of your tasks is to be fully aware of these and are checked regularly as part of your duties.

 Ensuring the health of safety of your staff also shows them that you care.

-So make sure your staff are wearing the right protective clothing when carrying out tasks, this could be latex gloves for shampooing or coloring hair, as an example.
+So make sure your staff is wearing the right protective clothing when carrying out tasks, this could be latex gloves for shampooing or coloring hair, as an example.

-It is also the duties of the salon manager to report any risk to senior management, either financial or safety and ensure they are fully aware of the situation and what you are doing to resolve it.
+It is also the duty of the salon manager to report any risk to senior management, either financial or safety, and ensure they are fully aware of the situation and what you are doing to resolve it.